- Tiny Sprouts

 The pre-k and kindergarten curriculum in the primary classroom ensures that children will develop a strong sense of self, appropriate academic skills, and positive social skills.

 Primary children are immersed each day in a personal education rich in common language, mathematics, science, and the arts – all of which ensures successful intellectual and emotional development and provides for a positive transition to the elementary years.

-The primary students have proven to be amazingly quick learners.
+The primary students always prove to be amazingly quick learners.
 Obviously much of the material discussed with the older students is not exactly within their abilities, but the themes remain the same and their abilities are still quite amazing.
-Like the older students, they are learning to identify the plant life at our school.
-They have a healthy garden in the classroom of both plants and insects.
+Like the older students, they learn to identify the plant life at our school.
+They have a healthy garden for their classroom and study both plants and insects.
 We focus on studying things we can observe directly and seasonally.
 The students have tracked animals through the snow while learning about habitats.
-We have begun a study of local birds with the help of the local Audubon Society.
+We have studied local birds with the help of the local Audubon Society.
 Every opportunity is made for the primary science program to involve hands or participatory experiences.
 The students are also practicing the fundamentals of recycling.

 - French is taught weekly.

 - Music class and activities are taught weekly and interspersed into the day in all of our classrooms